systemd/systemd/docs/index.md

 Other parts include a logging daemon, utilities to control basic system configuration like the hostname, date, locale, maintain a list of logged-in users and running containers and virtual machines, system accounts, runtime directories and settings, and daemons to manage simple network configuration, network time synchronization, log forwarding, and name resolution.

-See the introductory blog story and three status updates for a longer introduction.
-Also see the [Wikipedia article](https://en.wikipedia.org/wiki/systemd).

 ---

 {% assign by_category = site.pages | group_by:"category" %}